TIY-LR-FEE-2015-June/book/week-8/day-1/index.md

 ### Ember Questions

+* Firebase? -
+    - TLDR; Firebase is an API Server as a Service (PaaS)
+* Mixins - We will cover this Wednesday
 * Ember vs Backbone (scope and jobs)
     - Scope, stability, conventions
 * Builds - We will cover this Thursday